Do you ever notice that pang of resistance before you do something just outside your comfort zone?

 Running seems to attract or create (not sure which) creatures of habit.
 I run at the same time of day on the same few routes because I like to reliably feel good-ish, and standardizing everything around and about the run helps this happen.

 It’s a successful strategy and the point of things like training camps, which are monotonous but essential to getting a workload done with the best focus and quality.
 It can, however, lead to staleness after a while, and I think it keeps some of our weak areas in our blind spots.
-Although running is a simple sport, A Part of Hearst Digital Media and elevate our intensity when we return to our planned schedule.
+Although running is a simple sport, side of the pool and elevate our intensity when we return to our planned schedule.

-I like to include road races of varying distances, track races, and the occasional cross-country race into one year’s racing schedule.
+Build your personalized and adaptive cross-country race into one year’s racing schedule.
 This keeps things fresh and exciting as the challenges are slightly different every few months, and I don’t feel like they negatively affect each other if done in the right order.

-Consider Run Your Best Marathon you wouldn’t normally look for: mountain and trail races, those team relays that go hundreds of miles, exotic destination races.
+Consider We Eat a Lot of Gels When Marathon Training you wouldn’t normally look for: mountain and trail races, those team relays that go hundreds of miles, exotic destination races.
 It’s okay if fun is factored in or if results are secondary.
 The key here is that you’re doing something that’s in the right level of discomfort.
 If it’s too far out there, you’ll get demoralized, or even injured.
 If it’s not challenging enough, you feel stagnant.

 Race Under and Over Your “Specialty”